itsjoshuagraves/ios-grid-system/README.md

 1. Get the files from GitHub or right here at Smashing Magazine.
 	-  If you’re downloading from Smashing Magazine, unzip the file.
 	- If you’re pulling the files from GitHub, you can download a zipped file or clone the repository directly onto your machine.
 Here’s the command you’ll use in the command line: <pre>git clone git@github.com:joshuamauldin/ios-grid-system.git</pre>
-2. Move your files into the following directory:
+2. Move your files in the *iOS Grid System* folder into the following directory:
-	- For Mac users: Applications » Fireworks CS6* » Configuration » Commands
+	- For Mac users: Applications » Fireworks CS[x] » Configuration » Commands
 	- For Windows users: Local Disk » Program Files (x86) » Adobe » Adobe Fireworks » Configuration » Commands
 3. Open Fireworks and create a new document
 	- As previously mentioned, the size doesn’t matter.
 The command will resize your page accordingly.